marco-conciatori-public/tree_classification/README.md

 be used for both custom and pre-trained fine-tuned models.

 Saved models are stored in the folder "output/models".
 They have names chosen by the user (if it is not chosen, the default is the type of Neural Network used).
 Then, they are assigned a sequential ID to avoid overwriting.
+Also each of them as a meta_data file associated, which contains the parameters used to create the model and the results obtained during training/fine-tuning and evaluation.

 Parameters for the scripts can be modified in the file "config.py".

-The data preprocessing expects data in data/step_1_data, loads the images and resizes them and saves them in data/step_2_data.
+The data preprocessing expects data in data/step_1, loads the images and resizes them and saves them in data/step_2.
 If specified in the config file, data augmentation is applied, and transformations specific to pre-trained models are executed.
 The resulting images are organized in a pytorch dataset, which is split into train, validation and test sets.
-The datasets are converted into pytorch dataloaders, which are saved in data/step_3_data/augmentation_ _X_. _X_=1 means no augmentation; _X_=2 and _X_=3 mean respectively double and triple the original data.
+The datasets are converted into pytorch dataloaders, which are saved in data/step_3/augmentation_ _X_. _X_=1 means no augmentation; _X_=2 and _X_=3 mean respectively double and triple the original data.
 When a script is run, if appropriate step_3 or step_2 data are present, they are not re-created.